-The Luna crypto crash of last week saw the Terra Luna crypto plummeting to an all-new low, crashing hard in terms of pricing, with its stablecoin, TerraUSD (UST) losing its peg.
+The Luna crypto crash of early May saw the Terra Luna crypto plummeting to an all-new low, crashing hard in terms of pricing, with its stablecoin, TerraUSD (UST) losing its peg.

 What Happened To Terra Luna?

 The Luna crypto crash comes from its link to TerraUSD (UST), the algorithmic stablecoin of the Terra ecosystem.

 UST is an algorithmic stablecoin and is operated via computer codes that help maintain its price equilibrium.
 The process involves burning or minting LUNA/UST to maintain the price of these tokens.